-This course introduces the theory of error-correcting codes with focus on the asymptotic, algorithmic and algebraic aspects.
-Topics include background material from combinatorics and algebra; Shannon's coding theorem; linear codes; coding bounds; classical algebraic codes: Hamming and Hadamard codes, Reed-Solomon codes and Justesen codes, and decoding algorithms; codes from graphs: low density parity check codes, expander codes, explicit constructions and decoding algorithms; and an introduction to Turbo codes.
-Prerequisite: Senior standing.
+This course introduces the theory of error-correcting codes with a focus on the asymptotic, algebraic, and algorithmic aspects.
+Topics include: Background material from combinatorics, probability, and algebra; Shannon's coding theorem; linear codes; coding bounds; classical algebraic codes: Hamming and Hadamard Codes, Reed-Solomon codes and Justesen codes, and Decoding algorithms.
+Codes from graphs: Low Density Parity Check Codes, Expander Codes, Explicit constructions, and Decoding algorithms.
+A course on abstract algebra is not a prerequisite.
+The needed algebra background will be covered.
+Prerequisite: senior standing.